Stillat/docs/tenant-cli.md

 <a name="cli-migrations"></a>
 ## Running Migrations on Tenants

-Laravle provides migrations, a type of version control for your databases.
+Laravel provides migrations, a type of version control for your databases.
 The tenant service allows you to run migrations on your tenant services, and this is overwhelmingly useful.

 ### Running Migrations